Norman Hossack: Early life

 Norman Hossack was born in Bellshill, Scotland, and grew up in Rhodesia.
 Hossack's father, also an inventor, developed methods to pump water in Africa.
 Hossack's grandfather built and patented dry cell batteries as far back as 1910.

 Hossack learned to ride motorcycles at a young age on the uncluttered roads of Rhodesia.
 His first bikes were a BSA Bantam, a Greeves scrambler and a Ducati 250 Mach 1, which he raced.
 This racing bug took Hossack to the Isle of Man TT in 1969.
-The following year Hossack worked as mechanic for fellow Rhodesian and Manx winner Gordon Keith on a tour of the Continental racing circus.
+The following year Hossack worked as a mechanic for fellow Rhodesian and Manx winner Gordon Keith on a tour of the Continental racing circus.
 Hossack's talents were spotted by young Barry Sheene who offered him a job, but Hossack took a job with Bruce McLaren Motor Racing in 1972.
-Hossack spent the next three years learning his craft and honing his skills as chassis builder, mechanic, and pit crew member.
+Hossack spent the next three years learning his craft and honing his skills as a chassis builder, mechanic, and pit crew member.
 Hossack worked 3 years on the Indy team, and in 1974 McLaren won the Indy 500, and the F1 championship.
 He was later involved with other motor racing projects including 3 stints at the 24 Hours of Le Mans, twice as race planner and manager.